 Now we discretize this into a system of $N$ discrete $N$-body elements or ``particles'' in our simulation each with {\em total} $N$-body particle mass $m_{b}$, giving:

 with ${\bf v}_{b} = \dot{{\bf x}}_{b}$.
 This is the starting point for essentially {\em all} $N$-body gravity methods, regardless of whether the equations are solved via tree, particle-mesh, multipole, or other numerical methods.
-What matters is that we have already made the ``Monte Carlo'' approximation: Eq.~\ref{eqn:lagrangian} arises via approximating the distribution function (DF) $f_{s}({\bf x},\,{\bf v}) \rightarrow \sum_{b} m_{\rm b}\,\delta({\bf x}-{\bf x}_{b},\, {\bf v}-{\bf v}_{b})$.\footnote{Note that even before considering gravity we have replaced the integral over $f_{s}{\bf v} \cdot {\bf v}$ with $m_{b}\,{\bf v}_{b}\cdot {\bf v}_{b}$.
-This means we have assumed the ``particle'' is perfectly dynamically cold (a $\delta$-function in phase space), since we do not explicitly evolve higher order moments of the velocity distribution function.} So the only strictly internally consistent definition of the function $\tilde{\phi}$ is the Keplerian (point-mass) $\tilde{\phi}_{bc} = G/|{\bf x}_{b}-{\bf x}_{c}|$.
-Nevertheless, for the usual reasons in \S~\ref{sec:intro}, we will {\em ad-hoc} introduce ``softened'' gravity, via the function $\tilde{\phi}_{bc}$ which depends on some ``softening parameter'' $h$.
+What matters is that we have already made the ``Monte Carlo'' approximation: Eq.~\ref{eqn:lagrangian} can be simply obtained via approximating the distribution function (DF) $f_{s}({\bf x},\,{\bf v}) \rightarrow \sum_{b} m_{\rm b}\,\delta({\bf x}-{\bf x}_{b},\, {\bf v}-{\bf v}_{b})$ \citep{hernquistkatz:treesph,dehnen:2001.optimal.softening,barnes:2012.softening.is.smoothing}.\footnote{Note that even before considering gravity we have replaced the integral over $f_{s}{\bf v} \cdot {\bf v}$ with $m_{b}\,{\bf v}_{b}\cdot {\bf v}_{b}$.
+This means we have assumed the ``particle'' is dynamically cold, since we do not explicitly evolve higher order moments of the velocity distribution function \citep{hahn:2013.dm.phase.space.sheet.sims}.} Although the only definition of the function $\tilde{\phi}$ linked strictly-self-consistently to a unique DF evolving exactly according to the collisionless Vlasov-Poisson equation is the Keplerian (point-mass) $\tilde{\phi}_{bc} = G/|{\bf x}_{b}-{\bf x}_{c}|$, for the usual reasons given in \S~\ref{sec:intro} we will introduce ``softened'' gravity, via the function $\tilde{\phi}_{bc}$ which depends on some ``softening parameter'' $\varepsilon$.